 You’re a businessperson.
 You may not think of yourself as a writer, but you know that writing well can boost your results and your career.
 Naturally, you want to do better.
 Even though writing and storytelling and blogging and SEO aren’t your day job, you want to do them better.

 You need to get the most value you can from your reading time.
 That’s why every week I pick the one post from the web’s multitudes that will help you get better.
-This week I’m pointing you to posts on getting your book done.
+This week I’m pointing you to a post on how to write a great LinkedIn article.

-Here’s a link to my recent post titled “A Tale of Two Stories.”
+Here’s a link to my recent post titled “Chekhov’s Shotgun and Your Nonfiction Book.”